anupriyachhabra/p3-behavioral-cloning/README.md

 #### Architecture
 * I have used a neural network consisting of 2 Convolution layer followed by 2 Fully Connected layers.
+* Both the conv nets consists of 32 filters of size 3X3 and stride 1 with valid padding.
 * I have used ELU activation after each layer except for the last layer.
 I have used ELU activation as it helps the model learn faster.
-* I have also added MaxPooling after each Convolution layer to reduce number of features and only have the model learn the most important features.
+* I have also added 4X4 MaxPooling after each Convolution layer to reduce number of features and only have the model learn the most important features.
 * I have added dropout 0.5 after 1st Conv layer and 0.75 after 2nd Conv layer to reduce overfitting.

 * Following is a detailed visualization of the model